siegrainwong/ancorazor/README.md

 [Live demo](https://siegrain.wang).

-*NOTICE: It's still in progress and has no admin dashboard, so... try it if you brave. :)*
+*NOTICE: It's still in progress and has no management page, so... try it if you brave. :)*

 ## Getting start